Case Study // Internal Communications Channel Strategy

 the CEO

-Presented the Internal Marketing Strategy to the CEO.
-Led with the cost: $12,506 per employee lost to poor communication.
+Presented the business case to the CEO.
+Led with the cost of poor internal communication backed by published research.
 Proposed the simplest intervention: one email, every week.
-Target: turn 9% into 19% by Q3.
+Target: measurably improve engagement by end of quarter.

 Phase 03